pratiktri/server_init_harden/README.md

 Password for the user is always randomly generated.
 Passwords are 15 character long and are alphanumeric as well.

+> __Failure Impact__ - Minimal.
+An additional user on system.
+>
+> __Restoration__ - Script tries to delete the user along with user's home directory
+>
+> __Impact of Restoration Failure__ - If the user will linger around in the system.
+You might have to manually delete the user and its home directory.
+>
+> __After Error__ - Script will be terminated.

 ### 2. Generate passphrage protected *ed25519* SSH Keys (Private & Public)
 Since password authentications are bad security practice, script will generate a SSH Key and use that for user authentication.

-All SSH keys are not made the same and we use OpenSSH keyformat and ed25519 algorithm to generate ours.
+All SSH keys are not made the same.
+We use OpenSSH keyformat and ed25519 algorithm to generate ours.
 You can read the reason for that [here](https://security.stackexchange.com/questions/143442/what-are-ssh-keygen-best-practices#answer-144044) and [here](https://stribika.github.io/2015/01/04/secure-secure-shell.html).
-For additional security SSH Private keys are secured by a passphrase.
+For additional security the key is secured by a passphrase.
 This passphrase is randomly generated.
 Passphrase are 15 character long and are alphanumeric.
 Algorithm used for user's password and SSH Private Key's passphrase are the same.

 Generated keys are placed in ".ssh" sub-directory of the user's (created in step 1 above) home-directory, i.e., /home/*__username__*/.ssh/

 SSH Public Key is then *appended* to /home/*__username__*/.ssh/authorized_keys file.

+> __Failure Impact__ - Minimal.
+An additional user on system.
+>
+> __Restoration__ - Script tries to delete the user along with user's home directory.
+>
+> __Impact of Restoration Failure__ - If restoration of step 2 failed - most probably restoration on step 1 failed as well.
+At any case - just delete the user's home directory to rid your system of garbage files.
+>
+> __After Error__ - Script will be terminated.

 ### 3. Secure "authorized_keys" file
 "authorized_keys" file present in user's .ssh sub-directory contains the Public Key values.
 These Public Key values are used to authenticate user logins.
 Since, this is an important file we need to secure it tight.